mapbox/rio-mbtiles/README.rst

 A plugin for the
 `Rasterio CLI <https://github.com/mapbox/rasterio/blob/master/docs/cli.rst>`__
-that exports a raster dataset to the MBTiles (version 1.1) format.
-Features include automatic reprojection and parallel processing.
+that exports a raster dataset to the MBTiles (version 1.3) format.
+Features include automatic reprojection and concurrent tile generation.

 Usage
 -----